CURRENT AND FORTHCOMING RESEARCH

 Global levels of biodiversity are declining at an alarming rate, with severe implications for human wellbeing.
 Economic development activities are amongst the leading mechanisms for global biodiversity loss.
 Yet there is currently no solid empirical basis for quantifiably predicting the typical impacts of specific development projects.
 This is a problem since decision-makers require an accurate assessment of the likely biodiversity impacts of any given development project when determining whether it should proceed, and a robust basis on which to predicate impact mitigation measures.

-We are exploring this topic, combining: (i) new global datasets; (ii) analysis of remotely-sensed land cover data; (iii) machine learning algorithms designed to extract available online biodiversity data; and, (iv) direct field surveys using environmental DNA (‘eDNA’) methods.
+We are seeking to explore this topic, combining: (i) newly collated global datasets on impact mitigation actions; (ii) analysis of remotely-sensed (satellite) data; (iii) machine learning algorithms designed to extract available online biodiversity data; and, (iv) direct ecological surveys in the field.

 Our ‘net outcomes’ research explores drivers of positive and negative biodiversity change, particularly in relation to quantifying empirical outcomes of net outcome policies, the choice of appropriate metrics, and the key sources of stochasticity.
 Strands include: